Dimethyl fumarate (Oral)

 Ask your healthcare professional how you should dispose of any medicine you do not use.

-dimethyl fumarate may cause skin flushing.
-Tell your doctor right away if you have warmth, redness, itching, or a burning sensation in your face, neck, arms, or upper chest while using dimethyl fumarate.
+This medicine may cause skin flushing.
+Tell your doctor right away if you have warmth, redness, itching, or a burning sensation in your face, neck, arms, or upper chest while using this medicine.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.